What Is The Best Crew Cab Van To Buy In 2025?

 Payload Summary

 Again, it’s unsurprising to see the Ford Transit come out on top by a comfortable margin.
-With a payload of 1263kg, you’ll be able to transport well over a tonne of goods at once – but that’s to be expected with a vehicle of that size.
+With a payload ranging between 1,310 kg and 1,415 kg, you’ll be able to transport well over a tonne of goods at once – but that’s to be expected with a vehicle of that size.

 VW Crafter Refrigerated Van